ucc23/updt_UCC/DBs_edits.md

 This table lists 16 clusters with no acronym.
 Used 'HXWHB_' to match HUNT23

+### DONOR20

+Did not use the ages listed as they are from the MWSC database.

 ### FERREIRA21
 New star clusters discovered towards the Galactic bulge direction using Gaia DR2, [Ferreira et al. (2021)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.502L..90F/abstract), [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/MNRAS/502/L90)